 The MacBook Air is one of the foremost sustainable laptops you will buy.
 Its battery is rated for 1,000 full charge cycles before diminishing to 80% capacity (most batteries are only rated for 500 charge cycles) and it is often replaced for £129 by Apple.

-The computer is usually repairable too, although it had been awarded only 4 out of 10 for repairability by specialist’s iFixit, with downsides being the lack to upgrade the RAM or SSD.
+The computer is usually repairable too, although it had been awarded only 4 out of 10 for repairability by specialist’s iFixit, with the downside being the lack to upgrade the RAM or SSD.

 MacBook 2020 Price